 8 December 2020 | 14:30 - 16:00 CET

-We are very pleased to invite you to an exciting online dialogue entitled "Evidence vs Myth: Understanding Displacement in a Changing Climate" taking place from 14:30 to 16:00 on 8 December.
-This will be the first of two events that IDMC organises in addition to its expert forums as lead-in to our 2021 Global Report on Internal Displacement, with a thematic focus on climate change and disaster displacement.
+This was the first of two events that we at IDMC are organising, in addition to our expert forums, as lead-in to our 2021 Global Report on Internal Displacement, with a thematic focus on climate change and disaster displacement.

-The event will feature a prominent panel of experts who help to provide evidence that debunks common and dangerous myths surrounding climate change and displacement.
-Notions suggesting that displacement linked with disasters is temporary, that disasters are natural and therefore displacement unavoidable, and that climate change will result in “mass displacement” will be countered during this event.
+The webinar featured a prominent panel of experts who help to provide evidence that debunks common and dangerous myths surrounding climate change and displacement.
+From the idea that displacement linked with disasters is temporary, to the claim that disasters are natural and therefore displacement unavoidable, all the way to the belief that climate change will result in “mass displacement”, this online webinar touched on a broad range of topics.

 Moderator and opening remarks:

 Alexandra Bilak, Director of IDMC

 António Vitorino has been IOM's Director General since October 2018.
 He served as Minister for National Defence and Deputy Prime Minister in Portugal within the government of António Guterres, now the United Nations’ Secretary General.
 He is a former European Commissioner for Justice and Home Affairs.